Dynatrace/AWSDevOpsTutorial/README.md

 Behind the scenes a Dynatrace OneAgent not only monitors our hosts (we verified that earlier), but does FullStack monitoring which includes EVERY process, service and application that gets deployed on these hosts!

 *Service Monitoring*
-When CodeDeploy deployed the app it also pushed some additonal environment variables to the Node.js process, telling Dynatrace more about the actual application and services.
+When CodeDeploy deployed the app it also pushed some additional environment variables to the Node.js process, telling Dynatrace more about the actual application and services.
 Here is part of the start_server.sh script that CodeDeploy executes.
 You see that we are leveraging our DT_TAGS, DT_CUSTOM_PROP and DT_CLUSTER_ID.
 If you want to learn more about tagging options start with this blog post: [Automate the tagging of entities with environment variables](https://www.dynatrace.com/blog/automate-tagging-entities-environment-variables/)
 ```
 export DT_TAGS=APPLICATION_NAME=$APPLICATION_NAME
 export DT_CUSTOM_PROP="DEPLOYMENT_ID=$DEPLOYMENT_ID DEPLOYMENT_GROUP_NAME=$DEPLOYMENT_GROUP_NAME APPLICATION_NAME=$APPLICATION_NAME"